 The Criminal Justice program prepares students to transfer into the junior year of a baccalaureate program in criminal justice or a related area.
-The program provides a balanced and comprehensive overview of the nature and structure of the criminal justice system so that students gain an understanding of the criminal justice system.
+The program provides a balanced and comprehensive overview of the nature and structure of the criminal justice system.
 Students will develop competency in interpersonal and group interactions.
-Career opportunities: Federal, State and Local Law Enforcement agencies, Federal, State Court/Judiciary, Federal, State, County and Private Correctional facilities, Corporate and Private Security firms.
+Career opportunities include Federal, State and Local Law Enforcement agencies, Federal, State Court/Judiciary, Federal, State, County and Private Correctional facilities, Corporate and Private Security firms.

-- Demonstrate a working knowledge of the functions, interrelationships, and processes of the criminal justice components. - State and support the opinions on critical issues and problems facing the criminal justice system. - Demonstrate a sound working knowledge of the philosophy, history, and application of law related to the criminal justice system. - Describe and analyze the theories of causation and impact of crime.
+- Demonstrate a working knowledge of the functions, interrelationships, and processes of the criminal justice components. - State and support opinions on critical issues and problems facing the criminal justice system. - Demonstrate a working knowledge of the philosophy, history, and application of law related to the criminal justice system. - Describe and analyze the theories of causation and impact of crime.